-Cloud Computing for Sustainable Development: Leveraging Technology for Global Progress
+Cloud Computing for Sustainable Development

 Cloud computing has emerged as a transformative technology with the potential to accelerate atowards sustainable development goals.
 This paper explores the intersection of cloud computing and sustainable development, highlighting the opportunities, challenges, and implications of leveraging cloud technologies to address global sustainability challenges.
 Through a comprehensive analysis of key concepts, case studies, and emerging trends, this paper demonstrates how cloud computing can enhance efficiency, collaboration, and innovation in sustainability initiatives across diverse sectors.
 By harnessing the power of the cloud, organizations and policymakers can drive positive social, economic, and environmental outcomes, contributing to a more sustainable and resilient future.